 The profession of managing a restaurant is known as “Restaurant Management.”
 A Restaurant Manager can have many duties including but not limited to ownership duties, administration, front-of-the-house (FOTH) mgmt, and back-of-the-house (BOTH) mgmt.

-Choosing an appropriate restaurant management software can ultimately determine your success or failure as a business.
-As the owner or manager, you want to make sure you have every tool you need to operate at the highest level.
+There are so many challenges every restaurant faces, so you can see how an appropriate restaurant management software can ultimately determine your success or failure as a business.
+As the owner or manager, you want to make sure you have every tool you need to operate at the highest level and avoid any pitfalls.

 Restaurants handle a high amount of credit card and cash transactions.
 So your restaurant management software should make your life easier as the owner or restaurant manager by tracking all business sales data down to the last cent.